Are US Republicans finally waking up to the climate crisis? | DW | 21.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Climate change denial has been rampant in conservative America, but something is shifting.
-A growing movement advocates for climate action — in its own fossil-fuel-friendly way.
+A growing movement is advocating for climate action — in its own fossil fuel-friendly way.

 The American Conservation Coalition president Benji Backer testifies in front of a joint session of Congress with other youth climate activists.

-In February this year, 25 Republican lawmakers got together in Utah, to meet youth party members and environmental groups and brainstorm a conservative approach to tackling the climate crisis.
-But it was something of a clandestine meeting.
-Some politicians only attended after organizers promised they would stay anonymous.
+In February, 25 Republican lawmakers got together in Utah, to meet youth party members and environmental groups and brainstorm a conservative approach to tackling the climate crisis.
+But it was something of a clandestine meeting,with some politicians only attending after organizers promised they would stay anonymous.

-That's how sensitive this subject still is in the Republican party post-Trump, who called man-made climate change "a hoax," withdrew from the Paris Agreement and railed against water-conserving showerheads failing to keep his hair perfect.
+That's how sensitive this subject still is in the Republican Party post-Trump.
+The former president called human-caused climate change "a hoax," withdrew from the Paris Agreement and railed against water-conserving showerheads that failed to keep his hair perfect.

-But as younger voters in particular demand a response to the crisis, things are changing, says Chris Barnard of the American Conservation Coalition (ACC), a group of young conservatives that helped organize the gathering in Salt Lake City.
-"If they want to stay relevant, they need our vote," 23-year-old Barnard said.
+But as younger voters in particular demand a response to the crisis, things are changing, said Chris Barnard of the American Conservation Coalition (ACC), a group of young conservatives that helped organize the gathering in Salt Lake City.
+"If they want to stay relevant, they need our vote," said the 23-year-old.

 Too often, Republicans simply have opposed climate solutions without putting forward any ideas of their own, Curtis told reporters.
 "We, too, want to leave this Earth better than we found it."

-Right before Earth Day in April this year, House minority leader Kevin McCarthy presented a plan to capture carbon, plant trees and expand nuclear energy.
+Right before Earth Day in April, House Minority Leader Kevin McCarthy, a Republican, presented a plan to capture carbon, plant trees and expand nuclear energy.
 A few weeks later, he created a Republican task force to develop a climate and energy agenda.

 Among Republicans younger than 40, a majority is concerned about the changing climate, opinion polls show.
-Meanwhile, 65% of Republican baby boomers said climate change was not an important concern to them.
+By contrast, 65% of Republican baby boomers have said climate change was not an important concern to them.

 This age gap was illustrated in Miami in June, when the ACC held a rally dubbed "the first conservative climate protest in the US."
 Speakers had to shout over heckling by a group of older men who waved signs reading: "There is no climate crisis."

-ACC President Benji Backer shakes hands with Miami Mayor Francis Suarez at the 'first-ever conservative climate rally'
+ACC head Benji Backer (right) met with Miami Mayor Francis Suarez at the 'first-ever conservative climate rally' in June

 Staunch climate denial is still seen in the rhetoric of Republican lawmakers, too.
-When large parts of Texas lost power in frigid weather last winter, Republican Governor Greg Abbott falsely blamed solar and wind energy.
-And when Joe Biden announced his goal of cutting greenhouse emissions in half, some Republicans and right-wing media stoked resistance by spreading misinformation suggesting the president planned to restrict meat consumption.
+When large parts of Texas lost power in frigid weather last winter, Republican Governor Greg Abbott falsely blamed a lack of solar and wind energy.
+And when President Joe Biden announced his goal of cutting greenhouse emissions in half at a climate summit earlier this year, some Republicans and right-wing media stoked resistance by spreading misinformation suggesting the president planned to restrict meat consumption.

-But if the thought of giving up burgers might be a turn-off for many Americans, the ACC believes there are ways to frame climate action more positively for the GOP's supporters.
+But if the thought of giving up burgers is a turnoff for many Americans, the ACC believes there are ways to frame climate action more positively for the GOP's supporters.

-Most climate-conscious conservatives emphasise investment in new technology to reduce emissions, regulatory reform to allow easier development of clean energy projects, and so-called natural climate solutions — using soil, trees and grassland to capture and store carbon.
+Most climate-conscious conservatives emphasize investment in new technology to reduce emissions, regulatory reform to allow easier development of clean energy projects and so-called natural climate solutions — using soil, trees and grassland to capture and store carbon.
 "We need to empower market action, scientists and entrepreneurs, rather than expect the government to throw money at the problem," Barnard said.

-On the other side the aisle, some Democrats suspect their Republican colleagues of "greenwashing."
-Although both parties receive campaign contributions from the oil and gas sector, "the vast majority" of this funding goes to Republicans, according to researchers at Open Secrets.
+Younger conservatives, like those who make up The Conservation Coalition, can't ignore the climate crisis

-Republicans in Congress are against Joe Biden's climate plan to phase out fossil fuels.
+On the other side the aisle, some Democrats suspect their Republican colleagues of "greenwashing," of promoting solutions as good for the environment when they really aren't.
+Although both parties receive campaign contributions from the oil and gas sector, "the vast majority" of this funding goes to Republicans, according to researchers at Open Secrets, a research and government transparency group.

 And Cleetus isn't impressed by comparisons with China.
 "I think this is not a moment where responsible nations can point at each other and try to evade responsibility," she said.

-Barnard argues there is no "the perfect silver bullet" to fight climate change.
+Barnard said there is no "perfect silver bullet" to fight climate change.
 "One of the frustrations we have is that a lot of the young people with the progressive climate movement make the perfect the enemy of the good."
-Rather than disparaging policies that don't rapidly eliminate fossil fuels, he says we should welcome steps in the right direction.
+Rather than disparaging policies that don't rapidly eliminate fossil fuels, he said we should welcome steps in the right direction.

 His city of 51,000 residents employs one of Florida's largest electric car fleets, and Lago himself lives in a home that runs on solar energy.
-He also drives an electric BMW I3 — "bought used" he stresses — charged by his own solar panels.
+He also drives an electric BMW i3 subcompact car — "bought used," he stressed — charged by his own solar panels.

-The mayor says he often invites residents to his home to answer questions about solar energy.
-His close-to-zero electricity bill proves environmental policies can be financially savvy, too, he says.
+The mayor said he often invites residents to his home to answer questions about solar energy.
+His close-to-zero electricity bill proves environmental policies can be financially savvy, too, he said.
 "When we elected officials lead by example, when you're showing that you're walking the walk, not just talking, people have more faith in their government."

 "As you talk about sea-level rise, global warming, deforestation and the destruction of our fish hatcheries and our water quality, I think eventually this is no longer going to be party politics as usual," Lago predicts.
 "This is not really an issue about conservatives or liberals, Democrats or Republicans.
 This is an issue about our future."